Duponin/scripts/README.md

 I put in this repo my scripts.
 It can be useful like useless.

+`WARNING!` Always refer to help command inside scripts, this man page may not be up to date!

 ## Your code is ugly!

 1. Fork it